Syd Barrett: Early life

 Eager to help her son recover from his grief, Barrett's mother encouraged the band in which he played, Geoff Mott and the Mottoes, a band which Barrett formed, to perform in their front room.
 Waters and Barrett were childhood friends, and Waters often visited such gigs.
 At one point, Waters organised a gig, a CND benefit at Friends Meeting House on 11 March 1962, but shortly afterwards Geoff Mott joined the Boston Crabs, and the Mottoes broke up.

-In September 1962, Barrett had taken a place at the art department of the Cambridgeshire College of Arts and Technology, where he met David Gilmour.
+In September 1962, Barrett took a place at the art department of the Cambridgeshire College of Arts and Technology, where he met future Pink Floyd guitarist David Gilmour.
 In late 1962 and early 1963, the Beatles made an impact on Barrett, and he began to play Beatles songs at parties and at picnics.
-In 1963, Barrett became a Rolling Stones fan and, with then-girlfriend Libby Gausden, saw them perform at a village hall in Cambridgeshire.
+In 1963, he became a Rolling Stones fan and attended a performance at a village hall in Cambridgeshire.
+He said Bo Diddley was his greatest influence.

-At this point, Barrett started writing songs; one friend recalls hearing "Effervescing Elephant" (later to be recorded on his solo album Barrett).
+At this point, Barrett started writing songs.
+One friend recalled hearing "Effervescing Elephant", which he later recorded for his solo album Barrett.
 Also around this time, Barrett and Gilmour occasionally played acoustic gigs together.
-Barrett had played bass guitar with Those Without in mid-1963 and bass and guitar with the Hollerin' Blues the next summer.
+Barrett referred to Gilmour as "Fred" in letters to girlfriends and relatives.
+Barrett had played bass guitar with Those Without in mid-1963 and bass and guitar with the Hollerin' Blues the next year.
 In 1964, Barrett and Gausden saw Bob Dylan perform.
 After this performance, Barrett was inspired to write "Bob Dylan Blues".
-Barrett, now thinking about his future, decided to apply for Camberwell College of Arts in London.
-He enrolled in the college in the summer of 1964 to study painting.
+Barrett, now thinking about his future decided to apply for Camberwell College of Arts in London.
+He enrolled in the college in mid-1964 to study painting.

+Career

-Pink Floyd years (1965–1968)
+Pink Floyd (1965–1968)

 Starting in 1964, the band that would become Pink Floyd evolved through various line-up and name changes including the Abdabs, the Screaming Abdabs, Sigma 6 and the Meggadeaths.
-In 1965, Barrett joined them as the Tea Set (sometimes spelled T-Set).
-When they found themselves playing a concert with another band of the same name, Barrett came up with the Pink Floyd Sound (also known as the Pink Floyd Blues Band, later the Pink Floyd.
-During 1965, they went into a studio for the first time, when a friend of Richard Wright's gave the band free time to record.
+Barrett joined them in 1965 when they were called the Tea Set (sometimes spelled T-Set) When they played with another band of the same name, Barrett came up with the name the Pink Floyd Sound (also known as the Pink Floyd Blues Band, later the Pink Floyd).

-During this summer Barrett had his first LSD trip in the garden of friend Dave Gale, with Ian Moore and Storm Thorgerson.
+In 1965, Barrett had his first LSD trip in the garden of his friend Dave Gale, with Ian Moore and the future Pink Floyd cover artist Storm Thorgerson.
 During one trip, Barrett and another friend, Paul Charrier, ended up naked in the bath, reciting: "No rules, no rules".
-That summer, as a result of the continued drug use, the band became absorbed in Sant Mat, a Sikh sect.
-Storm Thorgerson (then living on Earlham Street) and Barrett went to a London hotel to meet the sect's guru; Thorgerson managed to join the sect; Barrett, however, was deemed too young to join.
-Thorgerson saw this as a deeply important event in Barrett's life, as he was extremely upset by the rejection.
-While living near his friends, Barrett decided to write more songs ("Bike" was written around this time).
+As a result of the continued drug use, the band became absorbed in Sant Mat, a Sikh sect.
+Thorgerson (then living on Earlham Street) and Barrett went to a London hotel to meet the sect's guru.
+Thorgerson joined the sect, but Barrett was deemed too young.
+Thorgerson saw this as a deeply important event in Barrett's life, as he was upset by the rejection.
+While living near his friends, Barrett wrote more songs, including "Bike".